spiropan/ABA_functional_networks/README.md

 is mostly contained the last 3 cells of the proc_all.m file as well as in the helper_functions/random_clusters.m file.

-The Python code and Jupyter Notebook for running the spatial autocorrelation analyses are contained in the 'spatial_autocorrelations' subfolder.
+The Python code and Jupyter Notebook for running the spatial autocorrelation analyses are contained in the [spatial_autocorrelations](https://github.com/spiropan/ABA_functional_networks/blob/master/spatial_autocorrelations/spatial_autocorrelation.ipynbspatial_autocorrelations/spatial_autocorrelation.ipynb') subfolder.